-Hotel bookings in Mumbai is pretty straight forward.
-Given the fact that people from all walks of life visit Mumbai, a simple google search for something like mumbai tourism hotels or mumbai hotels for tourists will present you with plethora of options for all budgets.
+Hotel bookings in Mumbai are pretty straightforward.
+Given the fact that people from all walks of life visit Mumbai, a simple google search for something like Mumbai tourism hotels or Mumbai hotels for tourists will present you with a plethora of options for all budgets.

 Okay!
 Now let’s get back to my list of places to see in Mumbai I was talking about.

-1. Chatrapati Shivaji Terminus: A UNESCO world heritage site, previously know as the Victoria Terminus or VT station is an historic railway station in Mumbai.
-This historical landmark deserves to be visited not only because of the intricate architecture it boasts of but also to feel the rush of hundred thousands of people making their way to respective destinations during rush hour.
+1. Chhatrapati Shivaji Terminus: A UNESCO world heritage site, previously known as the Victoria Terminus or VT station is a historic railway station in Mumbai.
+This historical landmark deserves to be visited not only because of the intricate architecture it boasts of but also to feel the rush of hundred thousand people making their way to respective destinations during rush hour.

-2. Gateway of India: This iconic monument which is 26 metres (85 feet) high was built during the british era.
-Is one of the most significant icons of the city of mumbai and a visit here is not worth missing.
+2. Gateway of India: This iconic monument which is 26 meters (85 feet) high was built during the British era.
+Is one of the most significant icons of the city of Mumbai and a visit here is not worth missing?

-4. Bandstand Promenade: The kilometer long walkway along the sea, also know as the lovers point (for obvious reasons), is a popular hangout spot for the young and the old alike.
+4. Bandstand Promenade: The kilometre-long walkway along the sea, also know as the lovers’ point (for obvious reasons), is a popular hangout spot for the young and the old alike.
 Walking alongside the sea is always a pleasurable experience and this one is no different.
 I walk here in the evening is sure to make you forget everything about a stressful day.